OGRECave/ogre/Docs/src/rtss.md

 @note you can automate the shader generation process for all materials.
 First set the viewport scheme to the destination scheme of the RTSS shaders.
 Second register to the `Ogre::MaterialManager::Listener` implementing `handleSchemeNotFound()` - e.g. OgreBites::SGTechniqueResolverListener

-## Runtime shader generation {#rtssGenerate}
+## Shader generation at runtime {#rtssGenerate}
-During the application runtime the ShaderGenerator instance receives notifications on per frame basis from its target SceneManager.
+During the application runtime the @c ShaderGenerator instance receives notifications on per frame basis from its target @c SceneManager.
 At this point it checks the material scheme in use.
 In case the current scheme has representations in the manager, it executes its validate method.
-The SGScheme validation includes synchronization with scene light and fog settings.
+The @c SGScheme validation includes synchronization with scene light and fog settings.
 In case it is out of date it will rebuild all shader generated techniques.
-1. The first step is to loop over every SGTechnique associated with this SGScheme and build its RenderStates - one for each pass.
+1. The first step is to loop over every @c SGTechnique associated with this @c SGScheme and build its @c RenderStates - one for each pass.
-2. The second step is to loop again on every SGTechnique and acquire a program set for each SGPass.
+2. The second step is to loop again on every @c SGTechnique and acquire a program set for each @c SGPass.

+@note The shaders are only automatically updated for lights and fog changes.
+If you change the source pass after initial shader creation, you must call Ogre::RTShader::ShaderGenerator::invalidateMaterial manually.

-The actual acquiring process is done by the TargetRenderState that generates CPU program representation, send them to a matching ProgramWriter that is chosen by the active target language, the writer generates source code that is the basis for the GPU programs.
+The actual acquiring process is done by the @c TargetRenderState that generates CPU program representation, send them to a matching @c ProgramWriter that is chosen by the active target language, the writer generates source code that is the basis for the GPU programs.
-The result of this entire process is that each technique associated with the SGScheme has vertex and pixel shaders applied to all its passes.
+The result of this entire process is that each technique associated with the @c SGScheme has vertex and pixel shaders applied to all its passes.
 These shaders are synchronized with scene lights and fog settings.

 ![](RuntimeShaderGeneration.svg)